Kenneth III of Scotland

 Cináed mac Duib (Modern Gaelic: Coinneach mac Dhuibh; c.
 966 – c.
-25 March 1005), anglicised as Kenneth III, and nicknamed An Donn ("the Chief" or "the Brown"), was King of Scots from 997 to 1005.
+25 March 1005), anglicised as Kenneth III, and nicknamed An Donn ("the Chief" or "the Brown"), was King of Alba (Scotland) from 997 to 1005.
 He was the son of Dub (Dub mac Maíl Coluim).
 Many of the Scots sources refer to him as Giric son of Kenneth son of Dub, which is taken to be an error.
 An alternate explanation is that Kenneth had a son, Giric, who ruled jointly with his father.

 Reign and descendants

 The primary sources concerning the life and "reign" of Giric include chronicle entries dating to the years 1251 and 1317.
 They can be found in The Chronicles of the Picts and Scots of William Forbes Skene.
-The chronicle of John of Fordun (14th century) mentions Giric as "Grim" or "Gryme", reporting him killed by Malcolm II of Scotland.
-Charles Cawley, a modern genealogist, cautions about the late date of these sources.
+The chronicle of John of Fordun (14th century) mentions Giric as "Grim" or "Gryme", reporting him killed by King Malcolm II.
 Giric is not mentioned by earlier sources, which would make his existence questionable.
-John Bannerman theorised that mac Duib, the Gaelic patronymic of Kenneth III, evolved to the surnames Duff and MacDuff, and that Kenneth III could be a direct ancestor to Clan MacDuff, which produced all Mormaers and Earls of Fife from the 11th to the mid-14th century, noting that Giric could be the actual founder of the house, following a pattern of several Scottish clans seemingly founded by grandsons of their eponym.
+John Bannerman theorised that mac Duib, the Gaelic patronymic of Kenneth III, evolved to the surnames Duff and MacDuff, and that Kenneth III could be a direct ancestor to Clan MacDuff, which produced all mormaers and earls of Fife from the 11th to the mid-14th century, noting that Giric could be the actual founder of the house, following a pattern of several Scottish clans seemingly founded by grandsons of their eponym.

 The only event reported in Kenneth's reign is the killing of Dúngal mac Cináeda by Gille Coemgáin mac Cináeda, by the Annals of the Four Masters s.a.
-999. It is not certain that this refers to events in Scotland, and whether one or both were sons of this Kenneth, or of Kenneth II of Scotland, or some other person or persons, is not known.
+999. It is not certain that this refers to events in Scotland, and whether one or both were sons of this Kenneth, or of King Kenneth II or some other person or persons, is not known.
 A "Gilla Caemgein son of Cinaed" also appears in the Annals of Ulster.
 An entry from the year 1035 reports that his unnamed granddaughter and her husband Cathal, son of Amalgaid, were both killed by Cellach, son of Dúnchad.
-This Cathal was reportedly king to the Western Laigin, possibly connected to the Kings of Leinster.
+This Cathal was reportedly King to the Western Laigin, possibly connected to the Kings of Leinster.
 The context is unclear but it is likely that this is the same Gille Coemgáin, connected to Kenneth III.

-Kenneth III was killed in battle at Monzievaird in Strathearn by Malcolm II (Máel Coluim mac Cináeda), which took place about 25 March 1005.
+Kenneth III was killed in battle at Monzievaird in Strathearn by King Malcolm II (Máel Coluim mac Cináeda), which took place about 25 March 1005.
 Whether Boite mac Cináeda was a son of this Kenneth, or of Kenneth II, is uncertain, although most propose this Kenneth.
 A son, or grandson of Boite, was reported to be killed by Malcolm II in 1032 in the Annals of Ulster.
-The relevant entry has been translated as: "The grandson of Baete son of Cinaed was killed by Mael Coluim son of Cinaed."
+The relevant entry has been translated as: "The grandson of Baete son of Cinaed was killed by Mael Coluim son of Cinaed".